AXIS (comics): Chapter 2: Something Clearly Went Wrong

 Captain America calls a meeting in the Avengers Tower for all the available heroes who were or had ever been Avengers.
 After informing the guests about the Red Skull's disappearance, Captain America reveals that only somebody with Avengers clearance would be able to free him, meaning that everyone in the room is a suspect.
 Spider-Man senses something is wrong, so he quickly escapes through the window along with Nova right before Captain America releases Pym Particles to imprison the gathered heroes.
 Spider-Man instructs Nova to fly them to safety, but they are attacked by Medusa and Captain America, and saved with the help of Magneto.

 Magneto takes Spider-Man and Nova to the Avengers Mansion, where Steve Rogers informs them about the effects of the inversion, including Kluh's rampage across Arizona.
 Nova leaves to stop him, while the others plan.

 At Avengers Tower, Captain America muses over the future of the world to Wasp, who he has hooked up to a machine to extract her Pym Particles.
 He concludes that the world needs a tyrant, and that he is the best candidate.
 The X-Men and Apocalypse arrive and attack Avengers Tower, looking for the Red Skull.
-When they find that he was gone, the X-Men brutally beat Captain America and proclaim their intent to conquer New York, issuing an ultimatum that all humans be evacuated from Manhattan within three hours or perish.
+When they find that he was gone, the X-Men brutally beat Captain America and proclaim their intent to conquer New York City, issuing an ultimatum that all humans be evacuated from Manhattan within three hours or perish.

 Chapter 3: Awakened Like Us

 After broadcasting a warning for humankind, the X-Men (who had created a gene bomb designed to kill those without the X-Gene in their body) are confronted by Mystique, who attempts to make them see the errors of their ways.
 Rogue and Nightcrawler stop her and force her to leave with Sabretooth.

 Meanwhile, in San Francisco, Daredevil confronts Tony Stark about having unleashed Extremis and the problems this will cause to society.
 Despite not wearing his normal suit, Tony surprises Matt with increased agility and strength, throwing him from his headquarters.

 In Latveria, Doctor Doom is attacked by Scarlet Witch, seeking revenge for Doom's tampering with her mind during the Decimation storyline.
 Doom is saved by Quicksilver and Magneto, the latter stating that Scarlet Witch would never recover from killing Doom.

-In Las Vegas, Loki tried to unsuccessfully make his brother Thor listen to reason, but he has to be saved by Steve Rogers, Nomad, and Spider-Man in the Quinjet.
+In Las Vegas, Loki tries to unsuccessfully make his brother Thor listen to reason, and is saved by Steve Rogers, Nomad, and Spider-Man.
 After returning with Loki to the Avengers Mansion, Steve revealed that he has assembled the solution to deal with the inverted Avengers and X-Men: utilizing the team of inverted supervillains that Magneto previously recruited to fight Red Onslaught.